This is step three of a THREE step walkthrough on how to make your own AstroBox Touch. Enjoy!

 - Ensure that the flashing and validation processes complete successfully.
 If there are errors, it could indicate that your SD Card is damaged and you should not use it for this.

-Avoid editing this file, use the file links provided in the table below.
-If you need to edit it, don't add spaces between on either side of the "=" and keep the current return lines.
+DON'T edit this file, use the file links provided in the table below.
+If you're an advanced user and need to edit it, don't add spaces between on either side of the "=" and keep the current return lines.

 The file contains 3 variables: